DexterHuang/CyberCodeOnline/contribution/notes/files/NewAgeNote3.md

-##Entrant Name: [Redacted] Marcochev
+#Entrant Name: [Redacted] Marcochev

 #Entrant Date: [Redacted]

 #Entrant Title: [Redacted]

 #Entrant NDCE Rank: Initiate

 >LOG DETAIL

 >I don't know if I can take anymore of this.
-At first I thought the New Day Enlightment thing was great.
+At first I thought the New Day Enlightenment thing was great.
 I came off the street after losing my job and my wife left me.
 I found one of their E-pamphlets when I was looking at the assignment board at the station.
 Free room and board,